History of the Knights Hospitaller in the Levant: Constitution and organization

 The basic organizational unit of the Order was the commandery or preceptory, consisting of a small group of knights and sergeants living under the rule of the Commander (Preceptor), supervising several properties.
 The commanderies were grouped into priories, under the rule of the Prior and these again into provinces that were ruled by Grand Commanders.
 These became national divisions called Langues.
-The organization was led by the Grand Master, elected, from the ranks of the knights aa process similar to that of the Grand Master of the Templars.
+The organization was led by the Grand Master, elected from the ranks of the knights, a process similar to that of the Grand Master of the Templars.
 They held office for life, but not absolute power, but were accountable to the General Chapter of the Knights which met periodically.

 The immediate subordinates of the Grand Master seven dignitaries known as the Conventual Bailiffs.
 They were the Grand Commander (Preceptor), Marshal, Draper (Grand Conservator), Hospitaller, Treasurer, Admiral, and Turcopolier.
 The Grand Commander, elected subject to the approval of the Grand Master, was the lieutenant, empowered to seal for him and, in the event of his capture by the enemy, to act as Master ad interim.
 The Hospitaller had his own seal and was responsible for everything concerning the Orders' hospitals.
 The Admiral was at sea what the Marshal was on land.
 The position of Constable reported to the Marshal and commanded up to several hundred knights plus any number of the mercenaries that were utilized in a particular campaign.
 The Turcopolier was head of the cavalries, the Master Esquire was in charge of horses, the Gonfanonier was the standard-bearer, and the Castellans(Châtelains) commanded individual castles.
 The functions of the officers was similar to that of the Templars.